The folks who run Northern Virginia's parks have learned this much from surveys: People want paths.

 "With the focus on walking for health as well as just for recreation . . . trails are what people want," said Kate Rudacille, land administration and planning manager with the Northern Virginia Regional Park Authority, which reviewed the guide before its publication in April.

-Pickford wanted to point those trail-hungry Northern Virginians to paths nearby.
+Pickford wanted to point those trail-hungry Northern Virginians to nearby paths.
 The guide, a collection of 19 maps packed neatly in a plastic sheath, is a general introduction to 24 of Northern Virginia's most popular trails, he said.
-The featured corridors -- from the urban and flat Arlington Loop to the rolling backwoods of the Appalachian trail -- span a wide range of difficulty and terrain to attract nature lovers and city slickers alike.
+The featured corridors -- from the urban and flat Arlington Loop to the rolling backwoods of the Appalachian Trail -- span a wide range of difficulty and terrain to attract nature lovers and city slickers alike.

 It fills a niche in the market for Virginia trail guides, many of which are cumbersome books with a few crude maps or statewide manuals meant for hard-core hikers, Pickford said.